 It’s strange to think that at one point in time legendary vocalist Adele was just a newbie in the world of showbiz and not a multiple Grammy winner.

-Containing heart-wrenching — but still sing-along-in-the-car worthy — ballads such as “Hometown Glory” and “Chasing Pavements,” this record established the London-based singer as someone to watch out for.
+Containing heart-wrenching — but still sing-along-in-the-car worthy — ballads like “Hometown Glory” and “Chasing Pavements,” this record established the London-based singer as someone to watch out for.
 Today, every person alive loves Adele.
 I’ll still be listening even if she drops an album titled “80.”